rrcobb/winner-take-all-tutorial/README.md

 git clone https://github.com/rrcobb/winner-take-all-tutorial.git
 ```

-- You can pick up at any of 'steps', in case you get behind / go 'off piste'
+- You can pick up at any of steps, in case you get behind or go 'off piste'
 - If you _have_ got the code working at a particular step, check with the people next to you and see if you can get them unstuck
 - It's worth experimenting a _ton_ with react and redux.

 If you follow the steps here, your code should (more or less) match up with the code at each step in this repo.

+_Caveat Emptor_: For ease of demonstration, we are not following some best practices that are the norm when developing React/Redux apps.
+In particular, we aren't splitting code into multiple files.
+You probably should.

 ## Assumptions:
 - A shell with bash-like commands
 - Git
 - A code editor
-- Some familiarity with HTML, Javascript, and CSS helps
+- Some familiarity with HTML, Javascript, and CSS

 The installation instructions are written as if you are on a mac and using [homebrew](https://brew.sh/) to manage your packages.
 If you aren't using a mac, you should use a different package manager: